 Ph.D., Illinois Institute of Technology

-Dr. Sexton-Radek teaches a number of courses including general psychology, abnormal psychology, research methods, and psychological testing.
-Her research focuses on sleep medicine, pain management, assessment, and health psychology.
+Dr. Sexton-Radek teaches a number of courses including general psychology, abnormal psychology, health psychology, and psychological testing.
+Her research focuses on sleep medicine, pain management, assessment and behavioral medicine/health psychology.